The story behind Sonoma Wire Works

 Sonoma's products were built by an experienced team and partnering companies.
 To name a few...

-Doug Wright, an audio engineer from Diamond Multimedia, Be Inc. and Bias, founded Sonoma Wire Works in 2003 with friends from the music tech industry - Dave Tremblay (now with Universal Audio) and Dan Walton (now with Retronyms).
-Doug taught audio engineering at San Francisco State University Multimedia Studies Program and Cogswell College.
+Doug Wright, an audio engineer from Diamond Multimedia, Be Inc., Bias, and now Universal Audio, founded Sonoma Wire Works in 2003 with friends from the music tech industry: Dave Tremblay (Apple and Universal Audio) and Dan Walton (Retronyms).
+Doug taught audio engineering at Cogswell College.

 Will Reichenthal, audio software engineer and guitar player, helped design and create GuitarTone, DrumCore 4 and more.
-Moses Abrego, QA Engineer and Technical Support, helped with the DrumCore 4 Preview Player audio samples, trade shows and more.
-Joe Bryan, the hardware engineer for the Guitarjack line, is well known for his work for Universal Audio, including the UA 2192.
-Michelle Wright (CNET, SFSU MSP, and Be Inc.) is Sonoma's VP of Sales and Marketing.
-For more about the incredible team members who helped build Sonoma's products, see NAMM 2017 Pics, NAMM 2016 Pics and Musikmesse 2015 Pics.
+Bill Preder (DTS, Bias, Beatnik and now Universal Audio), Senior Software Engineer, worked on Sonoma's mobile apps, DrumCore 4, and special projects.
+Moses Abrego, QA Engineer and Technical Support, helped with the DC4 Preview Player audio samples, trade shows and more.
+Erin Pauley helped with engineering, product managment, technical writing, videos, technical support, and more.
+Joe Bryan, hardware engineer for the Guitarjack line, is well known for his work for Universal Audio, including the UA 2192.
+Gianluca Divisi, Senior Visual/Interaction Designer, worked on multiple mobile (iOS and Android) and desktop (Windows and OS X) products for Sonoma.
+Scott Kinder, Controls and Automation Engineer, helped with GuitarJack Stage and StudioJack Mini production.
+Michelle Wright (CNET, SFSU MSP, and Be Inc.), Sonoma's VP of Sales and Marketing, managed sales, marketing and communication strategies, budgets, events, and logistics and several incredible team members who helped build Sonoma's products, see NAMM 2017 Pics, NAMM 2016 Pics and Musikmesse 2015 Pics.

 Sonoma's History